MrGrappleMan/Fynelium/etc/redneck-bin/README.txt

 systemctl enable --now refyne.timer systemctl start refyne

 You may use your system normally now.
-Tweaks will be applied daily.
+Tweaks will be applied automatically.